epfl-lara/cs550/labs/lab03/README.md

 - **instantiateStillDefinedLemma**
 - **caseAnalysisSoundness**

 The difficulty of those lemmas vary and you may need to prove a few auxilliary lemmas to help you.
+You may also need to use the lemma **addIrrelevantElementLemma** about environment.

 Don't modify **require** or **ensuring** closes and make sure stainless accepts your solution.
 You may want to run stainless with option **--vc-cache=false** before submitting for safety.